HIPAA Compliance

 Legal Reference: 45 CFR § 164.312 – Requires encryption and access controls.

-Implementation of the mandates in the HIPAA Security Rule prevents data breaches, which are common in 2025 due to increased cyberattacks on healthcare systems.
-Assess your SaaS apps as well as on-premise hosted systems for encryption and access controls to meet these standards.
+Implementation of the mandates in the HIPAA Security Rule prevents data breaches, which are common in 2025 due to increased cyberattacks on healthcare systems (e.g., ransomware attacks on healthcare rose 50% from 2020-2024 per an IBM report). conduct regular risk assessments for SaaS and on-premise systems.
+Follow industry standard encryption and access controls to meet the security rule requirements.

 HIPAA Privacy Rule - Key Requirements